Inside Yinka Shonibare's first major show in Africa

 The work on view in the exhibition includes Refugee Astronaut X (2024), Alien Woman on Flying Machine (2011), and three Decolonised Structures from ‘Suspended States’, his 2024 solo show at Serpentine in London.

 The nucleus of the exhibition is The African Library (2018), part of Fondation H’s permanent collection.
-The massive installation, featuring 6,000 pieces wrapped in Shonibare’s signature Dutch wax fabric, spotlights individuals such as Nelson Mandela, Kwame Nkrumah, and Patrice Lumumba, who helped shape post-colonial Africa.
+The massive installation, featuring 6,000 books wrapped in Shonibare’s signature Dutch wax fabric, spotlights individuals such as Nelson Mandela, Kwame Nkrumah, and Patrice Lumumba, who helped shape post-colonial Africa.
 The work is complemented by a digital interface providing historical and biographical information about the figures.

 Yinka Shonibare